vishal-rathod-07/vishal-rathod-07/README.md

 ### I'm a Developer.

-- 🔭 Mostly working on JavaScript, React and PHP
+- 🔭 Mostly working on React.
-- 🌱 I'm currently in love with React
+- 🌱 I'm currently working on React Course.
-- 👯 Connect with me for any freelancing project
+- 👯 Connect with me for any freelancing project.
-- 📫 Reach me at [LinkedIn](https://www.linkedin.com/in/rathodvishald/) or email me at [rvd31305@gmail.com](mailto:rvd31305@gmail.com)
+- 🥅 2020 Goals: Be a MERN Stack Devloper.

 ### Connect with me: